 4. Visual effects.

 Sometimes presenting information in an image format is more effective than utilizing text.
 Visual representations help make information easily understandable to perceive changes in data and add to the ability to react to them immediately.
 Some of the examples include the use of different colors on a map, making visual elements bigger or smaller or trending representations that display increases or decreases.
+This real-time feature for an app helps to greatly improve the user experience and is also important for user engagement in the product.

 5. Instant messaging.